Kristian Näkyvä

-Kristian Näkyvä (born 18 November 1990) is a Finnish professional ice hockey defenceman who currently plays for Örebro HK of the Swedish Hockey League (SHL).
+Kristian Näkyvä (born 18 November 1990) is a Finnish professional ice hockey defenceman who currently plays for Timrå IK of the Swedish Hockey League (SHL).

 Playing career

 Undrafted, Näkyvä played as a youth within the Espoo Blues organization.
 He made his professional debut in the 2008–09 with the Blues with 2 assists in 6 games.
 After three seasons with the Blues, Näkyvä signed with rivals JYP in search of regular playing time at the Liiga level on 18 May 2011.

 Näkyvä established himself within the blueline of JYP and after three seasons in which he won a Championship in 2012 and found a place in the international squad he opted to leave his native Finland and signed a three-year contract with Luleå HF of the Swedish Hockey League on 9 June 2014.
 In his debut season in Sweden in the 2014–15 season, Näkyvä was an instant success in co-leading the league in goals from the blueline with 10 and finishing 5th in scoring with 29 points.